OctoPerf/octoperf-maven-plugin/README.md

 Uploads and imports a JMeter JMX along with its resource files on OctoPerf platform.

+**WARNING**:
+First, wipe the project.
+Then import your JMX.
+That way, you won't have multiple virtual users with same name.

 #### Additional Parameters

 | Name | Type | Since | Description | Required | Default Value |